AskhaYergali/sftp_configuration/README.md

 # sftp_configuration
-Configuration the sftp connection to the server.
+Configuring the sftp connection to the server.

 ### Create a group for sftp users:
 	sudo groupadd sftp